 Treatment Options for Loss of Appetite

 The treatment options available depend very much on the cause of your cat’s loss of appetite.
-If there’s a health issue, your cat may require:

 It’s important for you to watch out for unusual signs, react quickly, and know when to seek help.